theebruno/ubuntunetdatatool/README.md

   -Administrator

 #### Users

  The users are in this case the NRENs wic are supposed to fill in the surveys and submit there reponses what can a user do

    -Answer survey
    -View responses
    -Edit there profile
-   -Edit there NREN information
+   -Edit there NREN iormation
    -View tere NREN reports

  NOTE: A user can only do this if they have been assigned to an NREN.

 #### Administrators

 The admin controls all features of the system. what can admin do:

  -Create and view surveys
  -Edit and delete surveys
  -Disable surveys